MinuteManReserve/mmr-core/doc/tor.md

 configure Tor.

-1. Run ION behind a Tor proxy
+1. Run MMR behind a Tor proxy
 ---------------------------------

-The first step is running ION behind a Tor proxy.
+The first step is running MMR behind a Tor proxy.
 This will already make all outgoing connections be anonimized, but more is possible.

 -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy